Bone Mineral Density Test

 Primary osteoporosis is associated with the normal loss of estrogen following the menopause as well as age.
 However, there are a number of medical conditions and medications that can cause more rapid bone loss — the most common conditions are hyperparathyroidism, hyperthyroidism, vitamin D deficiency and celiac disease, and the most common medications are steroids.

-What to Expect from Bone Density Testing
+What to Expect from a Bone Mineral Density Test

 Standard Blood Panel